anish0071/Project-A/README.md

 Project A introduces a **multi-signal, AI-driven parametric insurance system** that replaces static triggers with a **confidence-based decision framework**.

-Instead of relying on a single condition, the system evaluates multiple real-world signals and behavioral patterns to determine whether a worker is genuinely impacted.

 ---

 ## System Workflow